entropyxyz/entropy-core/crates/protocol/README.md

 For explanations of the JS bindings see [`./js-README.md`](./js-README.md)

-## Compiling for wasm:
+## Compiling on wasm:

-To check that things compile correctly for wasm:
+To check that things compile correctly on wasm:

 ```bash
 make build-nodejs